David Owen, Director and Owner

-Under David's management the Aerodrome has been under a continuous programme of development ever since, culminating in the construction of the four storey Tower building, completed at the end of 2016.
+Under David's management the Aerodrome has been under a continuous programme of development ever since, with the construction of the four storey Tower building completed at the end of 2016.

 Aerodrome Manager Chris Brown

-Chris has been with Turweston Flight Centre for over 22 years.
+Chris has been with Turweston Flight Centre since 1994.
 He is a qualified Pilot (PPL), First-Aider, Fire Officer, Air/Ground Radio Operator, Fuel Bowser Driver, Database Operator, and Chap-in-the-Tower.

 Chris is responsible for organising all the aviation-related activities, from first contact by radio or phone through to the all-important ground handling services such as runway inspections, manoevering aircraft in and out of hangars and refuelling.